UPPMAX/uppmax_intro_day_1/docs/sessions/modules.md

     - What is a module?
     - Has anyone already used the UPPMAX module system?

+    Feedback questions:

+    - Why is there a module system on UPPMAX?
+    - Why don't we just load all modules for you at UPPMAX?

 ## Why?

 The module system allows you to run your software,